Marie Watkins Oliver: Biography

 On March 17, 1909, Oliver's nephew, Senator Arthur L. Oliver, introduced the bill to the Missouri Senate.
 The bill passed twenty four to one, but failed to pass in the House of Representatives.
 The bill was reintroduced in 1911, but met with the same result since the General Assembly was considering another design known as the "Holcomb flag."
 Oliver thought that the "Holcomb flag" did not distinctively represent Missouri, since the stripes might be confused with the National flag, and failed to include any representation of local government.
 Later that year, the Missouri State Capitol burned, destroying Kochtitzky's original work.
 Oliver and another friend, Mrs. S. D. MacFarland, recreated the design in silk.
 On January 21, 1913, the Oliver Flag Bill was again reintroduced, this time passing on March 7 and being officially signed by Governor Elliot Woolfolk Major on March 22, 1913.

 Oliver kept the silk flag until her death in 1944, when she was buried in Lorimer Cemetery in Cape Girardeau.
-In 1961, her son Allen gave the flag to the State of Missouri, where it was put on display until it began to deteriorate.
+In 1961, her son Allen donated the flag to the State of Missouri, where it was put on display until it began to deteriorate.
 In 1988, elementary students raised enough money to restore the flag in honor of its 75 anniversary, and it is currently displayed in the James C. Kirkpatrick State Information Center in Jefferson City, Missouri.

-Recognition
+Honors

 Oliver is one of 46 or 47 eminent Missourians depicted in the Missouri Wall of Fame, a mural in Cape Girardeau, Missouri painted by Margaret Dement in 1995; the names were selected by "a panel of the Cape's leading citizens".
+On April 15, 2024, Oliver became the 50th person inducted into the Hall of Famous Missourians at the Missouri State Capitol.
+Despite a monument being constructed to honor her years before 2024, it had never been displayed until House Resolution 4926, sponsored by Dean Plocher, put it into the Hall of Famous Missourians.